Today’s Wonder of the Day was inspired by Carter. Carter Wonders, “how are pickles made” Thanks for WONDERing with us, Carter!

 Have you ever WONDERed where pickles come from, though?
 Think about it for a second.
 Do they grow on pickle trees?
 Have you ever seen a pickle bush?
 Do farmers harvest a giant field full of pickles every fall?

-Particular types of pickles usually have specific ingredients added for special flavors.
+Over time, the cucumbers turn into pickles.
+The other ingredients make up the juice in which the pickles are stored.
+Particular types of pickles usually have other ingredients added.
 Some popular examples include dill weed (for dill pickles), allspice, cinnamon, cloves, black pepper, and garlic.
-Finally, colorants, preservatives, and stabilizers are often added by pickle manufacturers to lengthen shelf life and increase consistency across batches.
+Finally, colorants, preservatives, and stabilizers are often added.
+These can lengthen shelf life and increase consistency across batches.